shawnkuo-ghw/hw-ds1/assignment02/problem-2/problem2.md

             }
             //Subcase 3:
             else {
                 //O(log n) since findSuccessor is O(log n).
-This method will be called at most onece per delete!!!
+This method will be called at most one time per delete!!!
                 AVLNode succ = findSuccessor(curr);
                 //O(1)
                 curr.val = succ.val;
-                /* For this recursive method we do O(1) work per level,
+                /* For this recursive method, the work is O(1) per level,
-                 * then go down, and the height of the tree starting
+                 * then go down and the height of the tree starting
                  * at curr.right is less or equal to log (n).
-                 * Thus in the worst case we need visits (the height of the tree) levels,
+                 * Thus in the worst case we need go through (the height of the tree) levels,
                  * Thus complexity is O(1) * log (n) = O(log n).
                  */
                 curr.right = delete(curr.right, succ.val);
-                //Thus in case 4, the complexity is also O(log n) not log(log^2 n) }
+                //Thus in case 4, the complexity is also O(log n) not log(log^2 n) since `findSuccessor` is called at most one time
+            }
         }
         // O(1) since rebalance is O(1) and rebalance is called onece per node